 Medication-Assisted Opioid Addiction Treatment

 Medication-Assisted Treatment (MAT) is an opioid addiction treatment approach that combines behavioral counseling with stabilizing medication.
 It is not a prescription for medication alone.
 Instead, the focus is on counseling through individualized custom patient care under the guidance of a medical doctor who addresses the cravings and withdrawal symptoms of the patient.

-The most effective treatment program is one that combines medication with a range of other services such as medical, behavioral and social counseling in order to provide long-lasting, positive results.
+The most effective treatment program is one that combines medication with a range of other services such as medical, behavioral and social counseling in order to provide long-lasting, positive results for the patient.

 Options for MAT include medications such as methadone, buprenorphine or Suboxone™.
 Each of these medications have different properties and should be discussed with the doctor to determine which is the best option for the individual.

 Methadone Maintenance Treatment (MMT) is one of the longest studied and most regulated medications with over 50 years of research in treating opioid withdrawal symptoms in opioid dependent persons.
 Today, MMT is recognized as a key component of a comprehensive opioid addiction treatment program and has solid evidence of overall effectiveness for individuals across a variety of different environments.